jalcock-training/azure-hybrid-landing-zone/docs/architecture/application-workload.md

 # Application Workload Architecture

-This document describes the application workload used in the Azure Hybrid Landing Zone project.
-The workload is intentionally simple and cost‑efficient, serving as an example of how applications are deployed into a governed landing zone and how they consume shared platform services.
-The design demonstrates workload isolation, monitoring, and integration with the hub‑and‑spoke network model.
+This document describes the application workload deployed in the Azure Hybrid Landing Zone.
+The workload demonstrates secure‑by‑default deployment patterns using App Service, Storage, managed identities, and private connectivity.

+For related documentation, see:
+- `/docs/architecture/hub-and-spoke-network.md`
+- `/docs/security/security-overview.md`
+- `/docs/architecture/shared-services.md`
+- `/docs/reference/naming-and-tagging-standards.md`

+---

 ## 1. Purpose of the Application Workload

-The application workload provides a practical example of how real workloads fit into the landing zone.
-Its goals are to:

-- Demonstrate deployment into a spoke network
-- Show how workloads consume shared services such as Key Vault and (optionally) Log Analytics
-- Provide a simple, low‑cost application for testing and validation
+The workload demonstrates how cloud‑native applications can be deployed securely within the landing zone using:

+- Private connectivity
+- Managed identities
+- Platform services with secure defaults
-- Illustrate how governance and automation apply to workload resources
+- Consistent governance and tagging
-- Establish a pattern that can be extended to more complex applications
-- Demonstrate secure-by-default workload deployment using private endpoints, NSGs, and policy enforcement

-The workload is not intended to be production‑grade; it is a functional demonstration of architectural principles.
+- Controlled administrative access

+The design is intentionally minimal to support low‑cost operation while still reflecting enterprise‑aligned workload patterns.

+---

 ## 2. Workload Components

-The workload consists of two primary Azure services:

-### Azure App Service (Free Tier)

-The App Service hosts a simple web application.
-Key characteristics include:

-- Free tier to minimise cost
-- Public endpoint managed by Azure (no inbound VNet access required)
-- Optional VNet integration for future enhancements
-- Diagnostic settings can forward logs to the shared Log Analytics workspace when enabled
-- Integration with Terraform and CI/CD pipeline
-- No public administrative access; platform-managed endpoints only
-- Can be configured to use managed identities for secure secret retrieval

-The App Service demonstrates how platform‑managed compute fits into the landing zone.

-### Storage Account

-A general‑purpose storage account supports the application by providing:

-- Static content hosting (optional)
-- Application logs or artifacts
-- Diagnostic settings for monitoring (optional if Log Analytics is not deployed)
-- Optional private endpoint for secure access
-- Public access disabled to enforce secure data access patterns
-- TLS 1.2 enforced for all connections

-The storage account represents a common supporting service for cloud applications.

-## 3. Network Placement

-The application workload is deployed into the spoke virtual network, which provides:

-- Isolation from the hub and other workloads
-- Controlled connectivity through VNet peering
-- Optional private endpoints for secure service access
-- Clear separation of platform and workload responsibilities
-- NSGs applied to workload subnets to restrict inbound and outbound traffic
-- No public IPs assigned to workload resources

-The App Service itself does not require inbound VNet access, but the spoke network provides a foundation for future enhancements.

-## 4. Integration with Shared Services

-The workload consumes shared services deployed in the hub, including:

-- Log Analytics Workspace
-  Diagnostic settings can forward logs and metrics for centralised monitoring when a workspace is deployed.

-- Azure Key Vault
-  Can be used for application secrets if required in future iterations.

-- Azure Policy
-  Ensures compliance with tagging, diagnostics, and security baselines.
-  Policy enforcement ensures secure defaults such as private endpoints, diagnostic settings, and restricted locations

-This integration demonstrates how workloads benefit from centralised platform capabilities.

-## 5. Governance and Compliance

-The workload is governed through the same landing zone structure as other resources.
-This includes:

-- Required tags for classification and cost management
-- Policy‑driven diagnostic settings
-- Allowed locations and resource types
-- RBAC applied at the subscription or resource‑group level (subscription‑scoped governance)
-- Enforcement of secure configuration baselines through Azure Policy initiatives

-This ensures the workload adheres to enterprise governance standards.

-## 6. Automation and Deployment

-The workload is deployed and managed through the Terraform root module and GitHub Actions pipeline.
-This provides:

-- Consistent, repeatable deployments
-- Validation and planning before changes are applied
-- Secure authentication using OIDC
-- Clear separation between infrastructure and application code
-- No long‑lived credentials; all automation uses short‑lived identity tokens
-- Workload resources inherit the same security posture as the rest of the landing zone

-This demonstrates modern DevOps practices applied to cloud workloads.

-## 7. Extensibility

-The workload architecture is intentionally minimal but can be expanded to support more complex scenarios, including:

-- API backends or microservices
-- Containerised workloads using Azure Container Apps or AKS
-- Private endpoints for all supporting services
-- Application secrets stored in Key Vault
-- Multi‑environment deployments (dev/test/prod)
-- Integration with CI/CD pipelines for application code
-- Integration with managed identities for secure secret access
-- Full private networking for App Service using VNet integration and private endpoints

-The current implementation provides a simple but realistic foundation for cloud application deployment.
+The workload consists of the following components:

+### **App Service**
+A web application hosted on Azure App Service.

+### **Storage Account**
+Used for application data, static content, or logs.

+### **Managed Identity**
+Used by the application to access platform services such as Key Vault and Storage.

+### **Private Endpoints**
+Used to ensure platform services are accessed over private IPs.

+### **Private DNS Zones**
+Used to resolve private endpoint hostnames from within the hub and spoke networks.

+---

+## 3. App Service Architecture

+The App Service is deployed with secure defaults.

+### Current configuration

+- Supports **private endpoint integration**
+- Public access can be disabled
+- Uses a **system‑assigned managed identity**
+- Access to Key Vault is via RBAC
+- Access to Storage is via identity or SAS depending on workload needs
+- TLS enforced

+### Future enhancements

+- Private endpoint enabled by default
+- App Service Environment (ASE) integration
+- Application Insights for monitoring
+- Multiple deployment slots
+- CI/CD integration for application code

+---

+## 4. Storage Architecture

+The workload storage account is deployed with secure‑by‑default settings.

+### Current configuration

+- **Private endpoint enabled**
+- **Private DNS zone linked**
+- **Public network access disabled**
+- **TLS enforced**
+- Identity‑based access supported
+- Standard redundancy to minimise cost

+### Usage

+- Application data
+- Static content
+- Logs (optional)
+- Future workload expansion

+---

+## 5. Identity and Access

+The workload uses a **system‑assigned managed identity** for secure access to platform services.

+### Current identity flows

+- App Service → Key Vault (RBAC)
+- App Service → Storage (identity or SAS)
+- No long‑lived secrets
+- No service principals with stored credentials

+### Future enhancements

+- User‑assigned managed identities
+- Key Vault certificate integration
+- Identity‑based access to additional services

+---

+## 6. Administrative Access Flow

+Administrative access to workload resources follows the same secure, identity‑centric pattern as the rest of the environment.

+### Access chain

+1. **Operator authentication**
+   - Azure CLI using OIDC‑based or identity‑based credentials
+   - MFA enforced at the identity provider level

+2. **Jump‑ACI**
+   - Ephemeral container
+   - No inbound public ports
+   - Outbound‑only connectivity

+3. **Jumphost VM**
+   - Required for interactive administration
+   - Located in the hub network
+   - Currently accessed using a generic account with shared keys
+   - Roadmap: named accounts with MFA

+4. **Workload resources**
+   - Accessed from the jumphost VM
+   - Protected by NSGs and private endpoints
+   - No direct inbound access from the internet

+---

+## 7. Monitoring and Diagnostics

+Monitoring is optional in this phase.

+### When enabled:

+- App Service diagnostic logs
+- Storage diagnostic logs
+- NSG flow logs
+- Log Analytics workspace integration

+### Not yet implemented:

+- Application Insights
+- Distributed tracing
+- Performance monitoring
+- Dependency mapping

+These can be added later without redesigning the workload architecture.

+---

+## 8. Governance and Compliance

+The workload inherits governance from the landing zone, including:

+- Required tagging
+- Allowed locations
+- Deny public IPs
+- Policy enforcement for secure configuration
+- Optional diagnostic settings

+Full governance details are documented in:
+`/docs/architecture/governance-and-policy.md`

+---

+## 9. Extensibility

+The workload architecture is designed to scale as the environment grows.

+Future enhancements may include:

+- Additional workloads or microservices
+- API Management
+- Private endpoints for all platform services
+- Multi‑environment deployment (dev/test/prod)
+- CI/CD integration for application code
+- Application Insights and monitoring baselines
+- Integration with hybrid workloads via Arc

+The current implementation provides a secure, minimal foundation for cloud‑native application deployment.